aknottymathematician/aknottymathematician.github.io/_posts/2020-10-17-neural-network-from-scratch.md

 ---

 # What is a Neural Network?
 **Neural Networks** are basically an attempt to make a computer model of the brain.
-But although
+But even though it is a cool way to describe it, being a math student, I find it much easier to see Neural Networks as mathematical functions that map given input with a desired output (having said that I must admit that I have grossly oversimplified the whole structure).